-A total of 584 certified inspectors perform MCSAP roadside inspections.
+A total of 618 certified inspectors perform MCSAP roadside inspections.
 PSP inspectors are funded through the Basic MCSAP Grant.
 Municipal agencies are unfunded.
-PUC is funded for and conducts New Entrant Safety Audits; however, PUC is not funded for driver/vehicle inspections.
+PUC is funded for and conducts New Entrant Safety Audits and driver/vehicle inspections.

-PSP serves as the Lead Agency and has a total of 311 personnel involved in the MCSAP Program.
+PSP serves as the Lead Agency and has a total of 362 personnel involved in the MCSAP Program.